launchdarkly/launchpad-ui/CONTRIBUTING.md

 - For feature enhancements: if it's a small tweak, feel free to submit a PR for the team to review.
 - For bugfixes: we welcome all bugfix PR submissions.

-To learn how to contribute code in Launchpad, follow the guide below.
+To learn how to contribute code in LaunchPad, follow the guide below.

 ---

 ## Code Contribution Guide

-If you're contributing code to Launchpad, follow this guide to make sure that once you publish your pull request, the team has everything we need to review your code.
+If you're contributing code to LaunchPad, follow this guide to make sure that once you publish your pull request, the team has everything we need to review your code.

 ### Step 1: Create a feature branch off `main`